Little Five Points: Geography

 Little Five Points is surrounded by the Inman Park, Edgewood, Candler Park and Poncey-Highland neighborhoods of Atlanta.
 Immediately to the south on Moreland, just through the DeKalb Avenue and Georgia Railroad underpass, is the Edgewood Retail District, a late-2000s urban infill land development of former Atlanta Gas Light Company land.
-This provides the area its big-box stores (Lowe's, Target, Kroger, Ross, Best Buy, Office Depot and others), mostly at the opposite end of the spectrum from the historic Little Five Points.
+This provides the area its big-box stores, mostly at the opposite end of the spectrum from the historic Little Five Points.
 Its smaller shops constructed along Caroline Street, occupied by many chain stores, are done in a small-town "main street" style (with underground parking), and the entire development is done in brick, as Little Five Points originally was.

 Culture

 Little Five Points is renowned for its alternative culture.
-It is home to metro-wide indie radio station WRFG FM 89.3; two independent bookstores (Charis Books and More and A Cappella Books); a skateshop staffed by some pro skateboarders (Stratosphere Skateboards); record stores (Criminal Records, Wax'n'Facts, and Moods Music); coffee shops (Village Coffee House, Java Lords, Aurora Coffee, Starbucks); a health and wellness center (Sweetgrass Wellness Spring); new and used clothing stores (Rag-O-Rama); a shoe store (Abbadabba's) novelty shops (Junkman's Daughter); a new-age shop (Crystal Blue); a vegan cafe and musical meditation center (Govinda’s Vegan Cafe); a locally owned credit union (BOND Community Federal Credit Union); a natural foods store (Sevananda Natural Foods Market); an independent pharmacy; and independent record labels (DB Records) and Shut Eye Records & Agency; two theaters (7Stages and Horizon Theatre); a major music venue (Variety Playhouse); a community music school (The Little 5 Points Music Center); a smoking store (42°); and several local restaurants and bars.
+It is home to metro-wide indie radio station WRFG FM 89.3 as well as many businesses.
 The neighborhood is featured in the Cartoon Network show Class of 3000 as well as the Internet Girls series of books by Lauren Myracle, who mentions several of the businesses in Little Five Points by name.